 By: Vicki Haverson

 Step 3: Consider what you find fulfilling and frustrating.
 How do your strengths contribute to this?
-Keeping a diary over several weeks helps you to start to see the patterns.
+Keeping a diary over several weeks will help you start to notice common themes and patterns.

 Originally published at www.ellevatenetwork.com.